-Steele's General Key to his Works, \$1.00
+Steele's Key to all His Works.

-This work is mainly composed of Answers to the Practical Questions, and Solutions of the Problems, in the author's celebrated "Fourteen Weeks Courses" in the several sciences, with many hints to teachers, minor Tables, &c.
+This work is mainly composed of answers to the Practical Questions, and solutions of the problems, in the author's celebrated "Fourteen-Weeks Courses" in the several sciences, with many hints to teachers, minor tables, &c.
 Should be on every teacher's desk.
+Prof. J. Dorman Steele is an indefatigable student, as well as author, and his books have a constant of the several science at the several science between the several science and the several science at the severat science at